Chellberg Farm: The Family

 There were no structures on the land, nor was it cleared for agricultural use.
 The 1870 Population and Agricultural Census.
 The family of four living on the property with only 4 acre of improved land.
 No crops had been produced in their first year, but they had several animals, two milk cows, two other cattle and two swine.
 Their only farm production and possibly only source of income was 100 pounds of butter that had been produced.
 Meanwhile, John Oberg's farm also had 4 acre improved and a higher production level, 10 bushels of Spring wheat, 25 bushels of Winter wheat and 1 bushel of Irish potatoes.
 The Obergs owned one swine, two milk cows and had produced 150 pounds of butter.
 There appears to be some confusion over whether the Chellbergs were actually on the 'farm site' or if it was the Obergs who were residents at the time of the census.

 Clearing the land would have been a slow process.
 In a good year, they might be able to clear only 15 acre per year.
-It's more likely that they only cleared 5 acre to 10 acre a year.
+It is more likely that they only cleared 5 acre to 10 acre a year.
 Clearing the land would produce sell-able lumber and cordwood, i.e., firewood.
 Most farms in the area were small and did a little of everything.
 The Chellbergs had an orchard which may have produced apples, pears, peaches, plums, cherries, grapes, strawberries, and raspberries.

 On April 4, 1872 Anders Kjellberg purchased an additional 40 acre, the northern half of the property, from Joel H. Wicker.
 The house (prior to the current brick house) and the barn had been built between 1869 and 1872 when this additional land was obtained.
 It is assumed that the well and outhouse also built early for use by the family.
 By 1879 the farm included thirty poultry, eight cows, two sheep, eleven swine, and five horses.
 A chicken house was probably constructed between before 1879.
 Evidence also indicates that a corncrib may have been built prior to 1879.
 That year, the farm produced 100 bushels of Indian corn, from the 40 acre cultivated.
 9 acre of Indian corn produced 100 bushels.
 3 acre of oats produced another forty bushels and 1 acre of rye produced fifteen bushels.
 One hundred and twenty-two bushels of wheat came from 9 acre.
 Hay is measured in tons, and five tons were harvested from 5 acre.
 An area of 1 acre was planted in Irish potatoes, which produced 75 bushels.